mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

    At first glance, it might feel that all this trouble to use :code:`async` is unjustified.
 However, Nodes in practice will hardly ever do one service call and be done.
 Many Nodes in a complex system will have a composition of many service servers, service clients, publishers, and subscribers.
 Blocking the entire Node while it waits for the result of a service is, in most cases, a bad design.

-The recommended way to initiate service calls is through :code:`call_async()`, which is the reason why we are working with :code:`async` logic.
-In general, the result of the call, a :code:`Future`, will still not have the result of the service call.
+The recommended way to call a service is through :code:`call_async()`, which is the reason why we are working with :code:`async` logic.
+In general, the result of :code:`call_async()`, a :code:`Future`, will not have the result of the service call at the next line of our program.

 There are many ways to address the use of a :code:`Future`.
 One of them, especially tailored for interfacing :code:`async` with callback-based frameworks is the :code:`Future.add_done_callback()`.
 If the :code:`Future` is already done by the time we call :code:`add_done_callback()`, it is supposed to `call the callback for us <https://github.com/ros2/rclpy/blob/0f1af0db16c38899aaea1fb1ca696800255d2b55/rclpy/rclpy/task.py#L163>`_.

-The benefit of this is that the callback will not hold our resources until the response is ready.
-When the response is ready, and the executor gets to processing callbacks, our callback will be called *automagically*.
+The benefit of this is that the callback will not block our resources until the response is ready.
+When the response is ready, and the ROS2 executor gets to processing :code:`Future` callbacks, our callback will be called *automagically*.

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_services/python_package_that_uses_the_services/what_is_the_point_service_client_node.py
    :language: python